US National, Public, Bank & School Holidays

 |December 31||December 31||December 31|

 Some of these US national holidays are very much traditional American holidays.

 Martin Luther King Day commemorates the birthday of The Reverend Martin Luther King, Jr. who was an African-American clergyman who fought tirelessly for the civil rights of all Americans.

 The inauguration of the US president takes place every four years and used to be held on March 4.
 In 1937 at the beginning of Franklin Roosevelt’s second term it was switched to January 20.
-The last Inauguration Day was on January 20, 2009 when George W. Bush left office.
-The next will be in 2013.
+The last Inauguration Day was on January 20, 2013 when Barack Obama started his second term.
+The next will be in 2017.